TruckMuncher/TruckMuncher-Web/README.md

         export TWITTER_CONSUMER_KEY=[key]
         export TWITTER_CONSUMER_SECRET=[key]

-	Note, to do this permanently, you will need to put these in one of the following:
+	Note, to do for environment variables to be permanent, you will need to put these in one of the following:
 	* ~/.profile
 	* ~/.bash_profile
 	* /etc/profile